Self-Configurable Mesh-Networks for Scalable Distributed Submodular Bandit Optimization: Suboptimality Guarantees

 \section{Suboptimality Guarantees}

 We show that \alg's approximation performance against the optimal solution to \cref{eq:intro-online} improves with the sum of all agents' {\fontsize{9}{9}\selectfont\sf VoC}, and is strictly positive anytime, even before convergence.
 To this end, we begin with an a priori bound validating that \neighborsel indeed improves \alg's performance bound (\Cref{subsec:priori-bound}).
 We then provide an anytime strictly positive a posteriori bound (\Cref{subsec:posteriori-bound}).
-Combining the first two results, we finally present an asymptotic bound (\Cref{subsec:conservative-bound}).
-All proofs appear in Appendix~A.
+Combining the first two results, we finally present an asymptotic bound (\Cref{subsec:conservative-bound}). {In particular, all guarantees are provided in terms of time-averaged performance rather than per-round performance. } All proofs appear in Appendix~A.